-On your downloads page, select Linux & Routers OpenVPN and then download and save the .ovpn file(s) or locations (e.g. Los Angeles, New York, etc.) that you wish to connect to.
+On your downloads page, select Manual Configuration for OpenVPN and then download and save the .ovpn file(s) or locations (e.g. Los Angeles, New York, etc.) that you wish to connect to.

-Still on your setup page and still under the Linux & Routers OpenVPN setup option, scroll-down to “3.
+Still on your setup page and still under the Manual Configuration for OpenVPN setup option, scroll down to “3.
 Optional” and click on the download link for your VPN certificates and keys to download your SSL files.

 Install and set up the VPN in Network Manager